intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   implementation should be conservative in its sending behavior, and liberal in its receiving behavior.

-Here Postel recognizes the possibility that the specification could be imperfect.
+This formulation of the principle expressly recognizes the possibility that the specification could be imperfect.
 This contextualizes the principle in an important way.
-However, that context is inexplicably absent from the later versions in
-{{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.
+However, that context is inexplicably absent from the later versions in {{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.

 An imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.